datalad-handbook/book/docs/basics/101-105-install.rst

 it allows you to retrieve precisely the content you need, instead of all the contents of a dataset.
-Thus, even if you install a dataset that is many TB in size, it takes up only few MB of space after installation, and you can retrieve only those components of the dataset you need.
+Thus, even if you install a dataset that is many TB in size, it takes up only few MB of space after installation, and you can retrieve only those components of the dataset that you need.

-Lets see how large the dataset would be in total if all of the files were present.
+Let's see how large the dataset would be in total if all of the files were present.
 For this, we supply an additional option to ``datalad status``.
 Make sure to be (anywhere) inside of the ``longnow`` dataset to execute the following command: